Who We Are

 About Us

-Superhero Kids was founded in December 2009 to specifically address quality of life issues for children and their families battling cancer and blood disorders at the Children’s Blood and Cancer Center of Central Texas.
+Founded in December 2009, Superhero Kids supports children and families facing pediatric cancer and blood disorders at the Children’s Blood and Cancer Center (CBCC) of Central Texas.